How to Get More Followers on Instagram

 Keep your target persona in mind when you first start planning out your posting schedule, as that can drastically change your posting timing and frequency -- especially if you're targeting an audience in a different time zone.
 (Download this free template for creating buyer personas if you don't have a few already.)

-While optimizing your schedule for your specific audience will take time and experimentation, we created this infographic using recent data on the best times to publish on every social media network to get you started.
+Optimizing your schedule for your specific audience might take time and experimentation.
 Our sources found that the very best times to post on Instagram were Mondays and Thursdays at any time except between 3:00–4:00 p.m. for the time zone of your target persona.
 (For a United States audience, your best bet is to combine Eastern and Central time zones, as they represent almost 80% of the U.S. population.
 For audiences located outside the U.S., use whichever time zones your target audience uses.)

 However, because Instagram is primarily an app for use on mobile devices, users tend to use the network all the time, any time -- although many users engage with content more during off-work hours than during the workday.
 Some businesses have also seen success with posting at 2:00 a.m., 5:00 p.m., and Wednesdays at 7:00 p.m.
 Experiment with these to see if they work with your audience.